Red Velvet Zebra Bundt Cake

 - Preheat the oven to 350 degrees F and grease a 3-cup (5-inch diameter) mini bundt pan with non-stick spray.

-- In the large bowl of your KitchenAid® Artisan® Series Stand Mixer, combine the cake flour, sugar, baking soda, and salt.
+- In a large mixing bowl, combine the cake flour, sugar, baking soda, and salt.

 - In a large glass measuring cup, combine the oil, buttermilk and egg white.